rh101/axmol-vfs-example/README.md

 # axmol-vfs-example
-Example of virtual file system support in Axmol game engine
+Example of implementing virtual file system support in a project using the [Axmol](https://github.com/axmolengine/axmol) game engine.

 If audio assets are to be included in compressed archives, then ensure that all audio files are stored uncompressed in the archive.
 This is required in order to ensure that the file is streamed correctly by the VFS.